-- Developing desired streetscape, urban form, and roadway alignment for downtown commercial core to spur redevelopment - Developing transportation enhancements for the Agate Beach neighborhood that are sensitive to local geologic conditions - Updating the TSP capital projects and planning level estimates for near- and long-term system investment priorities - Clarifying whether the US 101 highway alignment may change as a part of the future replacement of Yaquina Bay Bridge - Evaluating the viability and efficiency of NE Harney Street extension as north-south alternative to US 101 - Developing an integrated multi-use bike and pedestrian network - Developing neighborhood traffic calming measures and ped safety needs
+- Developing desired streetscape, urban form, and roadway alignment for downtown commercial core to spur redevelopment. - Developing transportation enhancements for the Agate Beach neighborhood that are sensitive to local geologic conditions. - Updating the TSP capital projects and planning level estimates for near- and long-term system investment priorities. - Clarifying whether the US 101 highway alignment may change as a part of the future replacement of Yaquina Bay Bridge. - Evaluating the viability and efficiency of NE Harney Street extension as north-south alternative to US 101. - Developing an integrated multi-use bike and pedestrian network. - Developing neighborhood traffic calming measures and pedestrian safety needs. - Identifying transit needs of the community. - Identifying the city's role in supporting emerging transportation technology.

-- Identifying transit needs of the community - Refining street cross-sections requirements to provide options that address constraints - Refining infill frontage improvement requirements that better balance cost and community needs
+Refining street cross-sections requirements to provide options that address constraints.

+Refining infill frontage improvement requirements that better balance cost and community needs.

 The outcomes and recommendations are presented in the following chapters.
-Technical background information that formed the basis for many of the recommendations are available in a separate volume (see Newport TSP, Volume 2).
-The overall structure of the 2022 TSP document is summarized below.
+Technical background information that formed the basis for many of the recommendations are available in a separate